sidharthvmd/BTL-Startech-Beta/README.md

-# Source code for arduino uno for wrist rehabilitation appararuts
+# Source code for arduino uno for wrist rehabilitation apparatus